-In my new work, Camisole de Force, an Exploratory Project, I will be connecting and creatively building on the physicality of the straight jacket.
+In my new work, Camisole de Force, an Exploratory Project, I am connecting and creatively building on the physicality of the straight jacket.

 These jackets will each be addressing and accumulating a historical, personal or social theme that ties in with emotional or intellectual binding.

 Within each piece, I draw from my own personal experiences, and will tap into history and cultural climate.

 The term is also used metaphorically, as in the phrase "intellectual straitjacket" to criticize very tight boundaries on what ideas are allowed, as imposed by an ideological system of thought.

 The history of binding and control can be unraveled culture by culture as well as through ideologies.
 The binding and control of women can be found throughout time, and I am researching, exploring these dynamics and creating this art project based on the accumulative findings along with my personal response to those findings.

 Within the Camisole De Force project, I have begun to unravel the psychological and emotional similarities to the garment itself, being bound by personal, cultural or gender norms.